 The remedy?
 Follow them on social media.
 And when you see something that disturbs or concerns you, wait for that “Teachable Moment” (see above) and teach something valuable.

 3. INVITE EMPATHY

 I speak and write a lot about this beautiful word.

 Empathy is the key that unlocks all human relationships.

 Look for opportunities to invite your teen to practice empathy by listening to your feelings and reflecting them back to you.
 (You can model this too!)

--Your daughter wants to go out with some friends you don’t care for, and she wants you to give her $50 for the outing.
-Say, “I don’t want to control you.
+Your daughter wants to go out with some friends you don’t care for, and she wants you to give her $50 for the outing.
+You can say: “I don’t want to control you.
 But I would feel better supporting you if you understood my concern about this group of friends, and you showed empathy towards me.
 If you can do that I will feel better about giving you the $50.”